Pikachu051/15-Puzzle-Solver/README.md

     **The empty space is the zero (0)

- 2. Press 'Solve' button.
+ 2. Wait for the results.

- 3. Done!
+ 3. Done